LucasdeCastro/lucasdecastro/README.md

 ### Hi there 👋, I'm Lucas

-## I'm a Developer, Nerd, Geek and I love dogs!
+## I'm a Developer, Nerd, Geek and I have a dogs!

 - 🌱  I’m currently learning everything 🤣
-- 🥅  2021 Goals: Contribute more to Open Source projects
+- 🥅  2022 Goals: Contribute more to Open Source projects
 - ⚡  Fun fact: I love books and cold mornings

 ### Connect with me: